 When you just have to write a new blog post, spending time reading other blogs is the quickest way to find a source of inspiration.

-Fiction writers, and especially romance writers, should head over to the Dail Mail Online website.
+Fiction writers, especially romance writers, should head over to the Daily Mail Online website.

-Every day there are plenty of juicy celebrity romance headlines and stories that will give you a bucket load of plot ideas.
+There are plenty of juicy celebrity romance headlines and stories every day that will give you a bucket load of plot ideas.

 4. Watch people

 People-watching is an old-time favorite for a lot of writers.